django-wiki/django-nyt/README.md

 Why should you do this?
 -----------------------

-Users need an cleverly sifted stream of events.
-Ensure that they have the possibility of customizing what they deem fit for their stream.
+Users need a cleverly sifted stream of events that's highly customizable as well.
+By using django-nyt, your users can subscribe to global events or specific events pertaining specific objects.

+Each event can be associated with a link so the user can use the notifications as shortcuts in their work flow.

 What do you need to do?
 -----------------------

-You need to do a lot.
+You need to do a lot!
+But django-nyt does everything to meet as many needs as possible.
 Firstly, you need to write some javascript that will fetch the latest notifications and display them in some area of the screen.
 Upon clicking that icon, the latest notifications are displayed.
-Something like
+Something like this:
-this:

 ![Javascript drop-down](https://raw2.github.com/benjaoming/django-nyt/master/docs/misc/screenshot_dropdown.png)